 The pattern you make with the rope for this lashing is the same as the one to make the whipping.
 The only difference is that this lashing is tied around two spars to hold them together.

-The West Country shear lashing is usually used to tie two spars together to extend the overall length of the spars.
+The West Country Round Lashing is used to tie two spars together to extend the overall length of the spars.
 When this is done, you should make two sets of lashings, not just one lashing.
 Make one lashing at each end of the overlapping spars.

-The two-spar lashing starts with a clove hitch on one spar (see figure 118).
+The Two-Spar Shear Lashing starts with a clove hitch on one spar (see figure 118).
 After making the clove hitch, wrap the excess part of the short running end around the standing part of the rope (see figure 119).

 Unlike square lashings, the shear lashing requires eight or ten wraps around the spars before making the frapping turns between the spars to pull the wraps tight (see figure 120).
 This lashing then ends with a clove hitch on the other spar (see figure 121).

-If you’re making an A-frame, start the spars side by side and tie a clove hitch on one spar about 1′ from the top end of the spars.
-Then make ten wraps around the spars, making the wraps somewhat loose.
-The legs are then spread to the required distance.
+If you’re making an A-frame, start the spars side by side and tie a clove hitch on one spar, about 1 foot from the top end of the spars depending on the project.
+Then you can take ten wrapping turns around the spars, making the wraps somewhat loose.
+The legs can then be spread to the required distance.
 This should put strain on the wraps.

-With the legs apart, make the frapping turns around the wraps to pull them tight.
+With the legs apart, you can make the frapping turns around the wraps to pull them tight.
 Finally, complete the lashing by tying a clove hitch on the opposite spar.